 Having a classic or high-end car can make it difficult to get coverage from a standard insurance company, or you may find yourself only being quoted very high premium rates.
 This is due to the potential loss being higher than average.

 This would also be something that is quite familiar to parents of children who have successfully obtained their permits.
 The next step will be to add them to an existing car insurance policy, which is not exactly going to get you a discount!
-It may be galling, but there is the method to the madness when it comes to a new driver as they have less experience on the road and are more likely to have an accident.
+It may be galling, but there is a method to the madness when it comes to a new driver as they have less experience on the road and are more likely to have an accident.

 People who drive for a living or do a lot of driving for their job may find themselves only being offered excessively high quotes, which can be almost as bad as a declinature when the premium is outside your budget.
 It stands to reason that the longer you are on the road, the greater the possibility of being involved in an accident.

 Trees are great, aren’t they?
 They provide shade, sometimes things you can eat, clean the air, provide homes for squirrels and birds, and add a touch of green to gray urban streets.
 It is easy to recognize all of these positives by simply looking at trees, but this makes it easy to forget about what is going on beneath the surface – and there is a lot going on beneath the surface.